Branding & Strategy

 Six Things to Examine in Your Competitor Audit

 When analysing competitors, examine six key areas.
-First, study their brand messaging.
-What do they promise, and how do they describe themselves?
-Second, review their visual identity.
-What colours, typography, and image styles define their category?
+First, study their brand messaging — what do they promise, and how do they describe themselves?
+Second, review their visual identity: what colours, typography, and image styles define their category?
 Third, assess their content strategy and audience engagement levels.

 The goal is not to copy competitors.
 Instead, use this research to find the unique position they have not yet occupied.
 That space is where your brand strategy should plant its flag.